 Conveying interactive routines to our students can make a difference.
 As we always aim to increase students’ participation, we should make our class more interesting by using varied teaching strategies.

 How do you make your class interactive?
 What are your interactive class ideas?
-Present your proven ways below and let’s collaborate.
+Present your proven methods below and let’s collaborate.